AviatrixSystems/avxlabs-docs/docs/ace-pro/_sources/docs/lab4.md

 ![lab4-dropdown1](images/lab4-dropdown1.png)
 _Figure 90: Permisionn Group configuration_

-In the list of permission groups you should see the new created controller-operators.
+In the list of permission groups you should see the new created **controller-operators**.

 ![lab4-dropdown1](images/lab4-controlleroperators.png)
 _Figure 91: "controller-operators" Permission group_